pbaekgaard/AAU-Notes/Software Bachelor/Software Bachelor/4. Semester/Courses/Languages and Compilers/Programming Language Evolution and Tombstone Diagrams.md

 is the application of the function named A to the three parameters B, C, and D.

 ## Descendants
 Scheme and Common Lisp are two descendants of Lisp.
 Scheme is suitable for courses in functional programming and general introductions to programming while Common Lisp has a large number of data types and structures.
-Common Lisp was developed to create a more portable
+Common Lisp was developed to create a more portable for the programs written.
+Common Lisp is recognized as flexible.

+## Related languages
+Other related languages are ML, Miranda and Caml.

+# The First Step Toward Sophistication: ALGOL 60
+ALGOL 60 was created due to the plethora of different languages that existed for different machines.
+No single language was created as a standard for most machines.
+ACM (Association for Computing Machinery) formed a committee to study and recommend action to create a machine-independent scientific programming language.
+Fortran could not be considered as it was solely owned by IBM.

+In Germany, GAMM was on the same track and invited ACM to join.
+They together started the design and creation of ALGOL.
+It was firstly named IAL.

+ALGOL was in many was a decendant of Fortran.

+ALGOL took inspiration for the assignment statement from Plankalkül which used *=>*, but changed it to *:=* due to character set limitations.

+# AT THIS POINT PETER REALISED IT WAS NO LONGER WORTH IT READING.
+THIS HAS BEEN 2 HOURS OF READING WASTED :(